 Genetic differences play an important role in normal human development and disease.
 These differences can also play a role in the progression of disease and in individual responses to therapy.
 The research mission of our laboratory is to use of modern genomics to help understand the roles of human genetic variation in these processes.
+We have developed functional variant assays to understand the phenotypic effects of genetic variants.

 Genetic variation in human populations.
 We have characterized genetic variation in a number of human populations (Hispanics and Latinos, Jewish HapMap Project) to understand the origins and migrations of these populations.
 Currently, we are exploring the role of natural selection in the formation of some of these populations.
 We are carrying the work forward to understand disease susceptibilities within these groups.
 A key feature of this work is translating new findings into clinical practice to promote personalized medicine